How to grow your customer base (without a discount in sight)

 But that’s not to say that life is pre-pandemic peachy for luxury brands.
 The finances of their target consumers may not have changed much, but something far more important has: their outlook.

 Consumers across every demographic – from HENRYs (high earners not rich yet) to UHNWIs (ultra high net worth individuals) – are now thinking long and hard about their shopping habits.
 The pandemic has thrust our lifestyles under a glaring spotlight, forcing us to examine how we live, what we spend our money on, and how that impacts the people and planet around us.
 Recent research from Bynder found 63% of consumers now prefer to buy from brands that share their personal values and beliefs.
+This shift in consumer behavior highlights what is brand advocacy, where customers become advocates for brands that align with their values and beliefs.

 Then there’s the sharp shift of global travellers becoming local shoppers.
 According to McKinsey, as much as 30% of revenue in the luxury industry comes from consumers making purchases outside their home countries – expenditure set to be limited by global travel restrictions until at least 2022.